You are invited to participate in the Stone Mountain 2020 Weather Ceremony.

 Everyone, yes everyone, has an opportunity to participate in supporting the work at Stone Mountain.
 We invite you to engage in a way that truly honors this miraculous opportunity that we have been given at this time.
 Please… sit by a candle, pray, meditate, feel into your intuition or however you access your deepest knowing and explore how you can be part of this redemptive tapestry of healing, connection and profoundly rewarding service that benefits us now… and for generations to come.

-Do you Hear the Call to Help our People – Here are 5 important ways you can locally help.
+Do you Hear the Call to Help our People – Here are 5 important ways you can help.

-- Cook Team: If you live in the Asheville, Chapel Hill, Maggie Valley, Greensboro, Oak Ridge, or Carrollton communities, you are invited to participate in local cook days to prepare food for the ceremony.
+3. Cook Team: If you live in the Asheville, Chapel Hill, Maggie Valley, Greensboro, Oak Ridge, or Carrollton communities, you are invited to participate in local cook days to prepare food for the ceremony.
 If you would be willing to help in this way, please click here.

-- Scholarships and Financial Support: Every year we receive requests for financial assistance to help people serve on Support Team.
+4. Scholarships and Financial Support: Every year we receive requests for financial assistance to help people serve on Support Team.
 This is a foundational way of helping us to ensure that we have a minimum of 40 people serving in these critical roles.
 Often, people are willing to help in this way, but do not have the financial wherewithal to participate.
 You can help make that happen.
 We also have costs for storage, wood, tarps, and other supplies essential in conducting this ceremony.
 Please share what you can by clicking here.

 We looking forward to hearing from you and thank you in advance for your participation and support.